holinmark/Blender-Script/README.md

 It exports armatures, meshes and animation with/without time markers.
 Just make sure the objects have been selected.

+The GetMatrixOffset function is not a function that can cover all different scenarios between armature and mesh parenting.
+You must change that function and calculate a new matrix offset per bone to suit your own needs.
+Check the microsoft documents especially the SkinWeights template for more information on the matrix offset attribute.

 By the way I'm not a Blender expert, nor am I an animation expert.
 So use at your own discretion.